-The German watch brand will soon start selling its new Marcello C Hydrox (ref.
-2024.2K) diving watch.
-Unlike many “lifestyle divers” currently offered by some established brands, this one is rated for depths of up to 300 meters and coming in a modestly sized (at least, for a diver) body, which is available both in pure stainless steel and in more visually impressive PVD-treated steel (pictured above.)
+Marcello C will soon start selling its new Hydrox Automatik (ref.
+2024.2K) diving tool.
+Unlike many “lifestyle divers” currently offered by more established brands that shouldn’t go lower than 100 meters, this one is rated for depths of up to 300 meters and comes in a modestly sized (at least, for a diver) body, which is available both in pure stainless steel and in more visually impressive PVD-treated steel (pictured above.)

 With its water resistance rating of 30 ATM, this new Hydrox collection is not only suitable for serious diving adventures, but may also serve as a nice everyday beater for a person leading an active life thanks to its relatively low price and elegant styling.
 Well, it has its share of disadvantages, too.

-Like it often happens with third-tier watchmaking brands that are operating within the $500-$1500 price range, the new Marcello C Hydrox looks like it was shamelessly ripped-off from a more popular model of a premium watchmaker.
+Like it often happens with third-tier brands that are operating within the $500-$1500 price range, the Hydrox looks like it was shamelessly ripped-off from a more popular model of a premium brand.

-If you look at it for a second, you will most certainly notice that the watch looks almost… um… almost like it was heavily influenced by the iconic IWC Aquatimer diving watch.
-The case, the shape of the hands and hour markers, even the bezel look like almost identical to the original.
+If you look at it for a second, you will most certainly notice that the watch looks almost… um… almost like it was heavily influenced by the iconic IWC Aquatimer.
+The case, the shape of the hands and hour markers, even the bezel looks almost identical to the original.

 Actually, this is not the first Marcello C that looks like a rip-off.
 Their other divers, the Tridente and Nettuno series, are basically copied from the famous Rolex Submariner line.

-Well, if you have no problem with that and are looking for a lot cheaper version of a classic Swiss watch, than the Marcello C may be a good choice for you.
+Well, if you have no problem with that and are looking for a lot cheaper version of a classic Swiss watch, then the Marcello C may be a good choice.
 After all, there is a whole niche pioneered by brands like Steinhart and Chr.
 Ward that have a bulk of their sales formed by all sorts of “homages” to the legendary divers and pilots manufactured by premium brands, including those long gone in the aftermath of the Quartz Crisis and those still alive and kicking like the aforementioned Rolex and, of course, Panerai.

 The German brand says that the Marcello C Hydrox will go on sale in December 2010 at a recommended price of €998.